Knoema/knoema-r-driver/README.md

 # Authentication
 By default, the package allows you to work only with public datasets from the site knoema.com and has a limit on the number of requests.
-To make full use of the package we recommend you set parameters client.id and client.secret.
+To make full use of the package we recommend you use parameters client.id and client.secret.
 You can get these parameters after registering on the site knoema.com, in the section "My profile - Apps - create new" (or use existing applications).
+For a quick call you can use the link https://knoema.com/user/apps.
-How to set these parameters will be shown below.
+If on this page you have some applications - open one of them or create a new one.
+You can see the parameters client id and client secret at the bottom of the page and then use them in the functions.
+How to use these parameters in the functions will be shown below.

 # Retrieving series from datasets
 There is one method for retrieving series from datasets in R: the Knoema method.
 The method works with knoema datasets.